-Administrator and accounting services are provided by ASXO and associated costs are reimbursed by the Fund to ASXO.
-The performance of these services is subject to the same internal audits that are performed within ASX and its controlled entities.
+For part of year, administration and accounting services were provided by ASXO and associated costs are reimbursed by the Fund to ASXO.
+The performance of these services was subject to the same internal audits that are performed within ASX and its controlled entities.